Subject Matter

 3. Data Collection and Research

-a) publicly available information, such as Brand website disclosures;
+a) Publicly available information, such as reports on Brand websites.

-c) information provided directly by Retailers or Brands.
+c) Information provided by Retailers or Brands themselves.

-Where information is unavailable or insufficiently transparent, this is indicated in the Brand Index and the assessment is marked as limited.
+Where information is unavailable or insufficiently transparent, this is noted in the COSH!
+Brand Index with an indication that the assessment is limited.

 4. Transparency and Publication

 Brands that provide insufficient information are published without a COSH!
-Brand Index score and with the following notice:
+Brand Index score.
+These Brands will receive the following notice:

 “This Brand provides insufficient transparency to be assessed.
-COSH! aims to work with Brands that comply with upcoming European legislation on digital product passports.”
+COSH! strives to work with Brands that comply with the new European regulations on digital product passports.”

-Brands are classified from category A (highest score) to category E (lowest score).
+Brands are categorised from A (highest score) to E (lowest score) on the basis of their performance across the impact themes.

-COSH! applies a weighted scoring model, assigning priority to material use, ethical working conditions and circularity, representing fifty percent (50%) of the total score.
+COSH! uses a weighted scoring model that gives priority to material use, ethical working conditions, and circularity (50% of the total score).

-COSH! periodically performs independent updates based on new data or regulatory developments.
+COSH! carries out periodic independent updates on the basis of new data or legislation.

 7. Use of the COSH!
 Brand Index

 The COSH!
-Brand Index serves as guidance only and does not constitute a guarantee or certification.
+Brand Index is intended solely as a guideline and may not be regarded as a guarantee or certification.

-Retailers and users remain responsible for their own interpretations and decisions based on the index.
+Retailers and users are responsible for their own interpretation and decisions based on the index.

 8. Future Developments

-COSH! adapts the Brand Index in response to evolving legislation, including the European Sustainable Product Regulation and future Digital Product Passports.
+COSH! adapts the COSH!
+Brand Index in accordance with evolving legislation and regulations, including the European Sustainable Product Regulation and, in the future, digital product passports.

-COSH! accepts no liability for decisions or actions taken on the basis of the Brand Index.
+COSH! accepts no liability for decisions or actions taken on the basis of the COSH!
+Brand Index.

-Brands disputing their assessment may submit substantiated objections.
-COSH! reserves the right to accept or reject such objections.
+Brands that believe their assessment is incorrect may submit an objection by providing additional data.
+COSH! reserves the right to accept or reject the objection.

-Members shall be informed of changes to fees at least thirty (30) days prior to the new invoicing period, as stipulated in Article 6.
+Members shall be notified of changes to rates at least 30 days prior to the new billing period, as set out in Article 6.

-All fee adjustments are based on objective criteria, such as inflation or the introduction of new functionalities, and are communicated transparently.
+All rate adjustments shall be based on objective criteria, such as inflation or the addition of new functionalities, and shall be communicated to Members in a timely and transparent manner.

-COSH! offers various subscription models tailored to the size and needs of Retailers:
+COSH! offers various subscription plans tailored to the size and needs of Retailers.
+The plans are:

 Available to Retailers with a maximum of one Brand in their portfolio.

-Includes access to core Platform functionalities, a Retailer Page and inclusion in the Store Overview.
+Access to the basic functionalities of the Platform, including a Retailer Page and listing in the Store Overview.

 Suitable for Retailers with:

-b) a portfolio of ten (10) or fewer Brands;
+b) A portfolio of 10 or fewer Brands.

-c) a retail surface of less than 100 m² per establishment unit.
+c) A retail floor area of less than 100 m² per location.

-Includes access to extended services, Brand publication and dashboard functionalities.
+Access to extended services, including publication of Brand information and dashboard functionalities.

 Suitable for Retailers with:

-c) a retail surface of less than 200 m² per establishment unit.
+c) A retail floor area of less than 200 m² per location.

-c) a retail surface exceeding 200 m² per establishment unit.
+c) A retail floor area exceeding 200 m² per location.

-Includes the most extensive Platform services, advanced dashboards and support for circular strategies.
+Access to the most extensive services of the Platform, including advanced dashboards and support with circular strategies.

 7. Assessment Rights and Support

-Retailers may request one or more Brand assessments or re-screenings annually, depending on their subscription model.
+Retailers may have one or more Brands assessed or rescreened annually, depending on their subscription plan.

-COSH! may proactively propose Brands for screening that contribute to the community and mission.
-If the Member does not respond within fourteen (14) days, the proposed Brand will be scheduled automatically.
+COSH! may proactively propose Brands for screening that contribute to the community and mission of COSH!.
+If the Member does not respond within 14 days, the proposed Brand shall be automatically scheduled.

 8. Amendments and Updates

-Multi-brand Retailers may request two minor Retailer Page amendments per year free of charge.
-From the third amendment onwards, COSH! may charge an hourly fee of EUR 65.
+Retailers with a Multi-brand subscription may request minor amendments to their Retailer Page twice per year free of charge.
+From the third amendment onwards, COSH! may charge an hourly rate of EUR 65 per hour, exclusive of VAT.

-Textual amendments relating to sustainability or circularity require substantiating evidence.
+Textual amendments relating to sustainability or circularity are subject to the Member providing supporting evidence.

-a) notify COSH! in a timely manner of changes to establishment units, Brands and contact details;
+a) Notify COSH! in a timely manner of any changes to locations, Brands, and contact details.

-b) visibly display the COSH! window sticker at each establishment unit;
+b) Display the COSH! window sticker visibly at each business location.

-c) update information such as Brands and opening hours at least every six (6) months.
+c) Update data such as Brands and opening hours at least semi-annually.

 10. Future Amendments

-COSH! reserves the right to amend subscription conditions or pricing in response to market developments or new legislation.
-Any such changes shall be communicated at least thirty (30) days in advance.
+COSH! reserves the right to amend subscription conditions or rates on the basis of market conditions or new legislation.
+Changes shall be communicated to the Retailer at least 30 days prior to the annual renewal of the Retailer’s business subscription.